From the Cook

 Tips & Tricks (5)

-- Toss Apples with Cornstarch First 🍎Coat your sliced apples with cornstarch before mixing with brown sugar and spices to absorb excess moisture and prevent soggy tarts with a watery filling.
+- Toss Apples with Cornstarch First 🍎Coat sliced apples with cornstarch before mixing with brown sugar and spices to absorb excess moisture and prevent a soggy tart bottom during baking.

-- Brush with Egg Wash for Golden Perfection 🥚Apply egg wash only to the puff pastry edges (not the apples) just before baking to achieve a beautiful golden-brown finish without burning the delicate apple layer.
+- Brush Pastry Edges with Egg Wash 🥚Apply egg wash only to the outer edges of pastry (not the filling area) right before baking to achieve that signature golden, glossy border without inhibiting the apple filling's caramelization.

 Recipe Facts